fact-claims/fact.claims/www.fact.claims/content/paper/index.md

 2.2. **Semantic Interoperability**: Incorporating standards such as PROV-O, SKOS, and VOID annotations facilitates semantic interoperability.
 Enable seamless information exchange and collaboration across diverse domains and platforms.

-2.3. **Knowledge Curation**: The fact graph should serve as a structured repository for organizing and discovering relevant facts by adhering to standards, ontologies and vocabularies, such as PROV-O, SKOS, and VOID.
+2.3. **Knowledge Curation**: The fact web should serve as a structured repository for organizing and discovering relevant facts by adhering to standards, ontologies and vocabularies, such as PROV-O, SKOS, and VOID.

-2.4. **Transparent and Reproducible**: By capturing provenance information using PROV-O, the fact graph enables transparent and reproducible research.
+2.4. **Transparent and Reproducible**: By capturing provenance information using PROV-O, the fact web enables transparent and reproducible research.
 Auditors can trace the lineage of data and assertions, understand how they were derived or obtained, and verify their authenticity.

-2.5. **Reasoning and Analysis**: The fact graph facilitates automated reasoning and analysis.
+2.5. **Reasoning and Analysis**: The fact web facilitates automated reasoning and analysis.
 By representing data and relationships using standardized RDF, tools can infer new knowledge, detect patterns, and derive insights.

 2.6. **Privacy and Security**: While promoting openness and transparency maintain privacy and security of sensitive information.
 Access control is part of the graph, identifying confidential data, authorized agents, privacy regulations and ethical standards.